sahilpatel318/Youtube-Downloader-main/README.md

-# Youtube-Downloader-main
+# Youtube-Downloader
-This project is created solely for educational use.
-It is not intended to violate any copyright laws.
-The purpose behind its creation is strictly for learning and educational understanding.
+This project is meant for educational purposes only.
+It is not to be used to infringe on any copyright laws.
+The intention for making this is purely educational.